Philosophy of Technology

 3.2 Approaches in the Ethics of Technology

 Not only is the ethics of technology characterized by a diversity of approaches, it might even be doubted whether something like a subdiscipline of ethics of technology, in the sense of a community of scholars working on a common set of problems, exists.
-The scholars studying ethical issues in technology have diverse backgrounds (e.g., philosophy, STS, TA, law, political science) and they do not always consider themselves (primarily) ethicists of technology.
+The scholars studying ethical issues in technology have diverse backgrounds (e.g., philosophy, STS, TA, law, political science, and STEM disciplines) and they do not always consider themselves (primarily) ethicists of technology.
 To give the reader an overview of the field, three basic approaches or strands that might be distinguished in the ethics of technology will be discussed.

 3.2.1 Cultural and political approaches